RobTillaart/AD5593R/README.md

 DAC or GPIO.
 In that sense it is one of the most flexible IO expanders on the market.

-The device is **NOT** tested with hardware yet, and the software tests are very limited.
-(Proof is in the pudding test).
-So all feedback is welcome, please open an issue on GitHub or open an PR.

 Both the ADC and DAC are 12 bit, giving 4096 steps, from 0 to 4095.
 The ADC unit is multiplexed over different channels/pins and is rated with a conversion time of 2 us. _Note: this is not confirmed yet_.